Our Favorite Cozumel Dives

 Our Favorite Exotic Dive

 The Ocean side near Playa Bonita.
-We’ve made this dive several times and we’re still not sure of the name of this site.
+We’ve made this dive quite a few times and we’re still not sure of the name of the site.
 Every time we ask the different dive masters we’ve gone with, each has said it was named after themselves.
 We know the reputation of danger in diving the Ocean side but if you can get there on a calm day early in the morning before the current picks up, this site offers the chance to flow across and between pristine coral ridges that stretch as far as the eye can see in moderate currents.
 In reality, the surface conditions are a lot worse than it is under water.
 On occasion, we’ve caught fish and lobster at this site and brought them back to the restaurant at Playa Bonita for lunch.
 Can you say fresh seafood?